Public Policy Process

 • Understand the importance and relevance of the policy process and all stages of the policy cycle, thereby laying an important foundation for the next course on the techniques for monitoring and evaluation.

-• Overall, the student should be able to critically reflect on the literature provided and be able to distil this knowledge into their own country context.
+• Overall, the student should be able to critically reflect on the literature provided and be able to distil this knowledge into their own country’s context.

 Recommended Literature

-Paul Cairney, Understanding Public Policy: Theories and Issues, 2nd Edition, Red Globe Press (2011).
-Chapter 3
+• Paul Cairney (2011), Understanding Public Policy: Theories and Issues, 2nd Edition, Red Globe Press, Chapter 3.
+Pdf is available on canvas.

 Teaching Methods